kragen/dercuano/markdown/rsync-message-base.md

 different block sizes on the same file.
 For example, we compute digests for block sizes of 1 KiB, 1 MiB, 1 GiB, and 1 TiB.
-If our total dataset is 16 TiB, its 1-TiB-level digest might be 320 bytes (assuming, for now, no sorting keys --- just treating the file as opaque); a peer who fetches that digest can efficiently discover whether it matches their local replica, or matches it except for a few bytes inserted at the beginning.
+If our total dataset is 16 TiB, its 1-TiB-level digest might be 320 bytes (assuming, for now, no sorting keys — just treating the file as opaque); a peer who fetches that digest can efficiently discover whether it matches their local replica, or matches it except for a few bytes inserted at the beginning.

-But suppose they find that the last TiB-sized block in the 1-TiB-level digest doesn't match any of the 17.59 trillion overlapping tebibyte-sized blocks in their own replica.
+But suppose they find that the last TiB-sized block in the 1-TiB-level digest doesn’t match any of the 17.59 trillion overlapping tebibyte-sized blocks in their own replica.
 Rather than sending a network request or a purchase order to have that tebibyte of data shipped to them, they can fetch the corresponding block of the 1-GiB-level index.
-The entire 1-GiB-level index has 16384 entries, but it's only interested in the last 1024 of them, totaling 20 KiB, to discover whether any of the gibibytes comprising that tebibyte are among the 17.59 trillion overlapping gibibytes in their existing dataset.
+The entire 1-GiB-level index has 16384 entries, but it’s only interested in the last 1024 of them, totaling 20 KiB, to discover whether any of the gibibytes comprising that tebibyte are among the 17.59 trillion overlapping gibibytes in their existing dataset.